Big to small. Start ups to grown ups. For-profit to non-profit. Equity-backed to piggy-bank backed.

 no-name difference

-School officials at Client #02 incorrectly assumed poor value of their school (why people chose the school).
-With market research of current families, stakeholders, and those who did not choose the school, no-name determined the real reasons school was chosen and what people wanted from the school.
+School officials at Client #02 had an incorrect assumption as to why families chose their school.
+After market research of current families, stakeholders, and those who did not choose the school, no-name determined the reasons driving the school decision and where the school’s value might lie.

 School officials agreed that this expressed need matched what type of school they wanted to be.
 With help, personnel changes were made, an admissions process was implemented, tuition was raised, and enrollment went up.
 More teachers and higher pay was a result which led to a virtuous cycle of even better value for families.